aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 9

-In response to an `update` message, the receiving side verifies that the operations listed in the updates list, applied to the most recent mutually authenticated state, results in a state tree corresponding to `state_hash`.
+In response to an `update` message, the receiving side validates the received updates that they are indeed desired.
+Then one verifies that the operations listed in the updates list, applied to the most recent mutually authenticated state, results in a state tree corresponding to the `state_hash` in the transaction.
 If so, the state object is mutually authenticated, then returned as payload in an `update_ack` message.
 The `block_hash` is the environment the authentication had been done.
 The authentication method described in the latest channel on-chain persisted object must be used.

 ```
   name                  size (bytes)